-Montmorency Falls is known for its impressive 275 feet high waterfall while Quebec City is renowned for flat, easy bike paths.
-With a little research, we found a way to combine these two great activities into one highly enjoyable 1/2 day Quebec bike tour.
+A Quebec bike tour is one of the most scenic ways to visit the majestic 275 feet high Montmorency Falls.
+Quebec City is renowned for flat, easy bike paths, and, with a little research, we found a way to combine these two great activities into one highly enjoyable 1/2 day excursion.

 Cyclo Services put together a fantastic package that included superb equipment, a knowledgeable guide, safe riding, and the magnificent Montmorency Falls at the end.
 This trip is a perfect introduction to bike touring and the Quebec countryside.